inboundnow/inbound-pro/readme.md

 ## Terms of Plugin Use

-### Plugin Licensing
+### LICENSE

 This plugin ships assets with varying licensing policies.
 For assets considered intellectual/structural property of InboundWP LLC we've developed and applied the _IBN License_.
-Other assets that we did not develop are included with the Inbound Pro plugin package and their original license remains in tact.
+Other assets that we did not develop or that we have listed as GPL are included with the Inbound Pro plugin package and their original license remains in tact.

 #### IBN - Inbound Now Licensing Policy